 My Snoop app review conclusion

 There isn’t anything particularly groundbreaking on offer, but the information provided is very easy to digest – much easier than its competitors.
-If you lead a busy life and don’t have much time to look through your finances too often, then this app could provide you with some very useful tips.
+If you lead a busy life and don’t have much time to look through your finances too often, this app could provide you with useful tips.

-To find out more, click on one of the buttons below to download onto your device.
+To find out more, click on the button below.